-Assured shorthold tenants can be evicted quite easily, but landlords must follow the correct rules and procedures.
+Most tenants in privately rented homes are assured shorthold tenants.
+They can be evicted quite easily, but landlords must follow the rules and procedures

 Occupiers with basic protection have limited rights when it comes to eviction, but procedures must be followed.
 Find out how and when landlords can evict.

 If you live with your landlord you may be an excluded occupier.
 A landlord can evict you without the need to go to court, but you do have certain rights